appdev-lessons/http-anatomy/content.md

 The `HTTP::Response` object also has methods that allow us to inspect the `headers`, status `code`, etc. But we're mostly interested in the contents of the body, so `to_s` is what we'll use most often.

 The ability to place HTTP requests with Ruby is _incredibly_ powerful.
 It allows our programs to interact with the outside world.
-What we just did, pulling in the contents of a web page, is known as **web scraping**.
-We could then use some techniques to try and extract valuable information out of the `String`, which the rest of our program can use.

----

 Now that we know how to _send_ HTTP requests with Ruby, it's time to learn how to _receive_ HTTP requests and send back responses — in other words, how to build a web app.
 That's next.